ahmedesa/laravel-api-tool-kit-docs/media-helper.md

 has_children: false
 permalink: media-helper
 ---

-## **Media Helper**
+# Media Helper
+{: .no_toc }

-The Media Helper is a utility class provided by the `Essa\APIToolKit` namespace that streamlines the file uploading and deletion processes for your Laravel application.
+The Media Helper is a utility class provided by the `Essa\APIToolKit` namespace that streamlines the file uploading and deletion processes for your Laravel application.{: .fs-6 .fw-300 }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 ### Uploading a File

 ```php